How to Cite a Database Source in Chicago

 - Cite a thesis or dissertation from a database

 - Cite a regular journal article from a database

 Why Can’t I Cite an Entire Database?

 Most citation styles, including Chicago style, indicate that you should cite the specific source you used from a database (e.g., article, book, thesis, image, etc.) and you should NOT cite the whole database.
-The reason for this guidance is that one of the main purposes of citing your sources is to help your reader to be able to find your source.
+The reason for this guidance is that one of the main purposes of citing your sources is to help your reader find your source.
 Citing the database as a whole doesn’t provide them with enough information to locate the resources you used.
-The reasons for this include:
+Other reasons for this include: